Daulbey History, Family Crest & Coats of Arms

-England following the Norman Conquest in 1066 they brought their family name with them.
-They lived in Lancashire.
+When the ancestors of the Daulbey family emigrated to England following the Norman Conquest in 1066 they brought their family name with them.
+They lived in Yortkshire.
 The name derives, however, from the family's former place of residence, Auby, Normandy, where they would have been referred to as D'Auby, meaning from Auby.

 Early Origins of the Daulbey family

 The surname Daulbey was first found in the North Riding of Yorkshire at Dalby, a parish, in the union of Easingwould, wapentake of Bulmer.
 Dalby is also a parish in Lincolnshire, and Dalby Magna is found in Leicestershire.
 Dalby on the Woods or Old Dalby is also found in Leicestershire.

 The earliest records of the family were found in the Yorkshire Poll Tax Rolls of 1379: Willelmus de Dalby, osteler; and Matilda Dalby.